 Donations from private individuals, corporations, foundations and the University of Colorado are all sources for scholarships.
 Incoming students are automatically considered for some scholarships through their admissions application.

 Students may apply for scholarships offered by the Office of Financial Aid each year.
 For scholarships with a financial need requirement, applicants must have submitted a FAFSA before the scholarship deadline in order to be considered.
-The scholarship application usually opens October 1 and most scholarship applications are due mid-February.
+The scholarship application is open November 1 to mid-March each year, with some scholarship opportunities closing as early as February 15.

-Prospective students do not need to (nor should they) wait for formal acceptance to CU Boulder before applying for financial aid or scholarships.
+Prospective students don't need to wait to be accepted to CU Boulder before applying for financial aid or scholarships.

 Scholarships are highly competitive at CU Boulder.
 The selection committee considers academic achievement, honors, leadership, school activities and service to the community.
 Students should also search for scholarship opportunities within their academic program, college, club or campus organization.

-When a scholarship donor does not specify how to disburse the funds through a donor form, the Office of Financial Aid equally divides awards of $1,000 or more between the fall and spring semesters.
-Private scholarships less than $1,000 are applied in full to the current semester bill.
+When a scholarship donor does not specify how to disburse the funds through a donor form, the Office of Financial Aid equally divides scholarships of $2,500 or more between the fall and spring semesters.
+Private scholarships less than $2,500 are applied in full to the current semester bill.

 Donors should mail their checks, payable to the University of Colorado, to: